mautic/user-documentation/docs/configuration/settings.rst

 Queue for failures
 ------------------

 If a message fails all its retries, it's discarded by default.
-To avoid this happening, you can optionally configure a queue for failures.
+To avoid this happening, you can optionally configure a Queue for failures.
 For more details see the documentation on :xref:`queue-saving-retrying-failed-messages`.

 The screenshot below shows the example of configuring the failure queue using the Doctrine transport.